Hero background

 Weekend

-Weekends are free from mandatory activities.
-You can explore the area, join small group outings, or relax with the other volunteers.
+Weekends are free of set activities.
+You can explore the area, plan a short trip, or just take it easy with the other volunteers.

 Safari at Lake Nakuru National Park